tal3898/ZooGuard/README.md

 ## About

 This project is a web UI for zookeeper data.
-It is easier to know what nodes are saved in your zoo, their data, the meta data... with simple UI viewer.
+It is easier to know what nodes are saved in your zoo, their data, their meta data... with simple UI viewer.